scikit-build/scikit-build-core/docs/plugins/hatchling.md

 get `cmake` and `ninja` auto-added if needed, and 1.24 if you want to write out custom scripts, metadata, or shared data.

-You need a `tool.hatch.build.targrst.wheel.hooks.scikit-build` section to activate the plugin.
+You need a `tool.hatch.build.targets.wheel.hooks.scikit-build` section to activate the plugin.
 Currently, you need at least the `experimental` option to use the plugin, which means you acknowledge that this might move in the next release of scikit-build-core.
 It was added in 0.9.